-Drinks: We will have a bubbly toast later in the evening.
-There will be a few signature drinks and wine available with the bartender.
+Drinks: We will have a bubbly toast at some point in the evening.
+There will be wine and and gluten-free cider.
 A word: Uber operates in York.

 Gifts: We hesitate to even mention this, but if we put “No Gifts,” some of you will bring them anyway because of something good and deep and/or obliging inside of you.
 In truth, we need nothing but love and peace and time and your smiling faces…and love, did I mention that?
-I promise that is enough.
-However, if you’re the type who loves to bring a gift no matter what we say, then stop by Jackie’s new gift shop Kaletta’s on the corner of W. Philadelphia Street and TBA in York.
+I promise that is enough!
+I’ve moved into already occupied space and still don’t have a place for everything —so, no needs!
+However, if you’re the type who loves to bring a gift no matter what we say, then stop by Jackie’s new gift shop Kaletta’s on the corner of W. Philadelphia Street in York.
 It’s lovely!
 I think it’s important that we support each other’s endeavors.
 Or—and this is my favorite option—take some time before you arrive to write a “Love List” for us.